point-h2020/point-2.0.0/sdn/README.md

 	 - */operational/registry:node-connector-registry/node-connector-registry-entry/{entry-id}*

 	 The method which fetches the configured node and link identifier for a specific SDN switch/end-host link with the given {entry-id}.

-## Mininet Example

-Assuming you have a Mininet VM (Ubuntu 14.04) deployed, in which Blackadder and other POINT functions are installed (check appropriate instructions in the root folder for this), follow the next steps for a successful example:

- - In the Mininet VM, transfer the demo_topo.py, 00000001.conf and 99999999.conf files from the *mininet-example* folder to the home directory.
- - Build the [resource-manager](https://github.com/point-h2020/point-cycle1/tree/icom/apps/resource-manager) application: `make all`
- - Run the python Mininet topology: `sudo python demo_topo.py`
- - In Mininet console, ping all hosts: `pingall`
- - To enable the communication between the SDN controller in the host, and the TM Mininet host in the VM, add a route via the appropriate interface and IP address of your setup: `sudo ip route add 192.168.1.0/24 via 192.168.56.102 dev vboxnet0`.
-Replace 192.168.56.102 and vboxnet0 with the IP address of your VM and the host-only interface of Virtualbox.
-To test it `ping 192.168.1.2` (Mininet host).
- - Configure the SDN controller with the TM parameters (use the ones indicated above)
- - Navigate with your web browser to [http://localhost:8181/index.html](http://localhost:8181/index.html), with username/password: *admin/admin* and go to the ICN-SDN tab at [http://localhost:8181/index.html#/icnsdnui](http://localhost:8181/index.html#/icnsdnui).
-Press the *Bootstrap Topology* button to initialize the automatic bootstrapping of SDN switches.
- - In your Mininet VM, check that ABM Openflow rules are configured: `sudo ovs-ofctl dump-flows s1 -O OpenFlow13`.
-You should see entries matching packets of IPv6 type and source or destination addresses.
- - In the Mininet console execute: `h2 ./point-cycle1/apps/resource-manager/discovery`.
-If successful, file 00000005.conf will be created in */tmp/* folder.
- - Kill the server and click processes (due to Mininet issues..)
- - Then execute the following commands in the Mininet console:

-> h1 /usr/local/bin/click /tmp/00000001.conf > /tmp/h1_log 2>&1 &

-> h2 /usr/local/bin/click /tmp/00000005.conf > /tmp/h1_log 2>&1 &

-> h1 ./point-cycle1/TopologyManager/tm /tmp/topology.graphml > /tmp/tm_log 2>&1 &

-> h1 ./point-cycle1/examples/samples/publisher > /tmp/pub_log &

-> h2 ./point-cycle1/examples/samples/subscriber
->

-You should see correct published data.